jsdrever/project-pain/README.md

 ### Acceptance Criterion
 The app loads current stock options.
 The user can search specific companies and view how much their stocks are priced at for both selling and buying.

-front end look up materialize

 tasks
 design html and css
 run the logic in the back end
 then connect it.

 half the page for stock / half for crypto

-draw out a few concepts and then pick a framework

 todo materialize cards, look up fetch renders; filters array with then function by variable list min-max/date. then a query selector gets a specific div. generate card in a div min/max etc.